 The demand, use, and adoption of flight simulators is skyrocketing.

-The aviation industry has always been a leader in the use of training simulators, and they continue to push simulators to the forefront of training.
-A recent BBC New article, Flight Simulator Development Set to Soar, includes an interview with David Ownes, senior director of flight crew training at Airbus, who predicts the number of full-flight simulators will double in the next 10 to 20 years.
+Flight Simulator Development Set to Soar, includes an interview with David Ownes, senior director of flight crew training at Airbus, who predicts the number of full-flight simulators will double in the next 10 to 20 years.

-• There are currently 900 full-flight simulators in the world, estimated to double by 2032..
+- There are currently 900 full-flight simulators in the world, estimated to double by 2032..

-• By 2032, the number of jet airliners will double, to 40,000.
+- By 2032, the number of jet airliners will double, to 40,000.

-• By 2032, 517,000 new pilots will require training.
+- By 2032, 517,000 new pilots will require training.

 "The demand for training seems destined to increase significantly over the next 20 years as air travel grows, and the full-flight simulator is a vital part in the support of this growth."